-Consultation with employees or their representatives has continued as all levels with the aim of taking the views of employees into account when decisions are made that are likely to affect their interests.
-Communication with employees continues through normal management channels in a variety of forms., notably through a Salary Committee for Teaching Staff, and also through exceptional channels to apprise staff of current issues.
+Consultation with employees or their representatives has continued as all levels with the alm of taking the views of employees into account when decisions are made that are likely to affect their interests.
+Communication with employees continues through normal management channels in a variety of forms, notably through a Salary Committee for Teaching Staff and a newly formed Support Staff Consultative Committee, and also through exceptional channels to apprise staff of current issues.
 In the past few years, examples where formal consultation was required have included removal of private medical insurance, changes to the support staff pension scheme and restructuring of cleaning contracts.
-Employees are made aware of the educational, co-curricular and financial performance of the School as well as future plans and strategies in termly briefings by the Headmaster and the Director of Operations & Strategic Planning.
-Finally staff are able to book confidential appointments with the Trustee responsible for staff liaison for any issues they may wish to discuss.
+Employees are made aware of the educational, co-curricular and financial performance of the School as well as future plans and strategies in briefings at the start of each term by the Headmaster and the Director of Operations & Strategic Planning.
+Finally staff are able to book confidential appointments with the Trustee responsible for staff llaison for any issues they may wish to discuss.